 DETROIT Soda Products Co., Wyandotte, Mich.
-(Crystal Brand Baking Soda), and Aarons, Sill & Caron Inc., Detroit, advertising agency for the product, have been ordered 1 the Federal Trade Commission. mission to cease misrepresenta-tions of the product.
-Commission charges that in radio continuities and by other means the companies have made false claims regarding medical and dental values of the product, including representations the product will cure colds, ivy poisoning, lumbago, dyspepsia and other ailments.
+(Crystal Brand Baking Soda), and Aarons, Sill & Caron Inc., Detroit, advertising agency for the product, have been ordered 1 / the Federal Trade Com-mission to crease microproperty mission to cease misrepresenta-tions of the product.
+Commission charges that in radio continuities and by other means the companies have made false cluims regarding medical and dental values of the product, including representations the product will cure colds, ivy poisoning, lumbago, dyspepsia and other ailments.